 |Biometrics Interception||Enable/disable biometrics.
 Enabling allows you to choose authentication options if your mobile app requires a biometric authentication, such as fingerprint or face recognition on Android, and Face ID or Touch ID on iOS.|

 This setting is disabled by default for iOS apps.

 |Enable/disable a group directory redirect.
 Enabling allows you to use your app's private app container directory instead of the shared app group container directory.
 When your app gets resigned, the shared directory is not accessible.|

-NOTE: Any changes you make to the application settings will affect all uploaded versions of the application.
+Any changes you make to the app settings will affect all uploaded versions of the app.

 Example Settings - iOS